iamkotwala/DataScience/README.md

 # DataScience
-A repo for me to get started with advance Data-Science.
+A repo for me for all my Data-Science ipynbs